Stuart McCloskey: Professional career

 In 2018–19 he made 26 appearances, including 25 starts, scored four tries, made 232 tackles, and won 18 turnovers.
 He made his 100th appearance for Ulster in February 2019.
 He made his third Ireland cap, scoring a try, against the USA in the 2018 end-of-year rugby union internationals.
 At the end of the season he was named in the 2018–19 Pro14 Dream Team, and won Player of the Year and Supporters Club Player of the Year at the Ulster Rugby Awards.
 In 2019–20 he made 17 appearances, all starts, and scored three tries.
 He was named on the Pro14 Dream Team for the second year running.
 In 2020–21 he made 15 appearances, all starts, scored two tries, made 121 tackles and 13 turnovers, and carried 171 times with 40 defenders beaten and five clean breaks.
 He played for Ireland against Georgia in the 2020 end-of-year internationals, and against Japan and the USA in July 2021.
 In the 2021–22 season he has made 15 appearances, all starts, and scored three tries.
 He made his 150th appearance for Ulster in March 2022.
 He started all three of Ireland three tests in the 2022 end-of-year internationals, and was named in the Irish 6 nations squad for 2023 on the 19 January 2023.
 He started in Ireland's 34-10 victory over Wales in the opening week.
 He was called up to the Ireland squad for their two-match tour of South Africa in July 2024.

 He made his 200th appearance for Ulster in a home win against the Stormers in March 2025.
 McCloskey featured in Ireland's record 106-7 win over Portugal on 12 July 2025, scoring the opening try in the first minute.

+He was one of only two Ireland players who played every minute of all five matches of the 2026 Six Nations Championship, after which Ireland coach Andy Farrell said "He should definitely be in the running for player of the tournament."
+He made the most "dominant contact" collisions (18), and was joint top in try assists (6) and turnovers won (8), and led Ireland in carries (74), offloads (8), defenders beaten (20) and post-contact metres (105).
+Farrell hailed his try-saving cover tackle tackle on Marcus Smith in the win against England as a defining moment.
+He was named Men's 15s Player of the Year at the 2026 Rugby Players Ireland awards, and the Ulster Men's Player of the Year (for the third time) and Supporters' Club Player of the Year (for the second time) at the 2026 Ulster Rugby Awards.
+He was named at inside centre in the URC Elite XV.

+McCloskey tries not to get too psyched up for big matches, preferring to conserve nervous energy for the day.